Apply to the Physical Therapy Program

 Application Instructions for Admission

-To apply to the Pacific University School of Physical Therapy you must submit both a PTCAS application and a Pacific University Supplemental Application.
-Both applications must be electronically submitted by the deadline dates in order to be considered.
-Applications will be reviewed throughout the fall, and invitations for on-campus interviews will be sent in January 2018.
+To apply to the Pacific University School of Physical Therapy you must submit a PTCAS application with supporting documentation.
+Complete and verified applications that meet the minimum GPA requirements will be reviewed throughout the fall, and selected applicants will be invited to interview.

 PTCAS Application Information

-Your primary application will be submitted to PTCAS (Physical Therapy Central Application Service).
-All transcripts and evaluations are submitted directly, and only, to PTCAS.
+Your application will be submitted to PTCAS (Physical Therapy Central Application Service).
+All transcripts and evaluations are submitted directly, and only, to PTCAS when you apply.
 Pacific University does not wish to receive any additional copies of these documents.
-Below is a brief description of the required sections in the PTCAS applicaiton.
+Below is a brief description of the required sections in the PTCAS application.

 The Personal Statement

 This is your voice in the application process.
-This statement should not be repeated or rephrased within the Pacific University Supplemental Application essay requirements.
+This statement should not be repeated or rephrased within the Pacific University program-specific essay questions in PTCAS.

 Official College and University Transcripts